TBI and Autism: Is There a Link? (Understanding Similarities and Treatment)

 Relationship Development Intervention

 One of the skills this therapy focuses on is motivation to engage with others.
 The therapist works on building up the skills necessary to accomplish this such as sustained eye contact and back-and-forth communication.
+It is common for parents, family members, and caregivers to take part in this therapy as well.
+In general, social rehabilitation after TBI can facilitate healthier outcomes for TBI.

 TBI and Autism: Key Points

-Therefore, TBI patients, especially those with executive dysfunctions, might consider trying therapies that have been traditionally used for autism, such as behavioral therapy.
+Because TBI and Autism are neurological malfunctions of the brain, the interventions used for one may also benefit the other.
+Therefore, TBI patients, especially those with executive dysfunctions, might consider trying therapies that have been traditionally used for autism, such as behavioral therapies and social rehabilitation programs.

-We hope this article has helped you learn more about the relationship between TBI and autism.
+We hope this article has helped you learn more about the relationship between TBI and Autism.

 More Ways to Recover with Flint Rehab: